truenas/documentation/content/SCALECLIReference/System/CLITruenas.md

 The `set_production` command adds or removes in-production status from the system and creates a ticket to notify iXsystems Support that the system is ready for use in production.

 {{< expand "Using the Set_production Command" "v" >}}
 #### Description
 `set_production` has one required property, `production`, and one optional property, `attach_debug`, to include in the command string.
 The `production` property uses a boolean value to set production as true or false.
-The `attach_debug` property uses a boolean value to include a debug file in the Support ticket.
+The `attach_debug` property uses a boolean value to include a debug file in the support ticket.
 If `attach_debug` is set to true, TrueNAS automatically creates and attaches a debug file to the ticket.

 Enter the property argument using the `=` delimiter to separate the property and value.
 Separate multiple property arguments with a space.
+Enter the command string then press <kbd>Enter</kbd>

 #### Usage
 From the CLI prompt, enter:

 `system truenas set_production production=true attach_debug=true`

-Press <kbd>Enter</kbd>

 {{< expand "Command Example" "v" >}}
 ```
 system truenas set_production production=true attach_debug=true
 [0%] ...